 Now, once you know what distinguishes your brand from your competitors, you’ve got to visually sell it.
 Think of how you can do it through a single, simple visual.

-The three C’s of selecting a diamond most certainly applies to creating an exceptional logo.
-Each of the elements of your brand’s identity need to reflect the brands emotive journey and also attract the right customer.
+The three C’s of selecting a diamond most certainly applies to create an exceptional logo.
+Each of the elements of your brand’s identity needs to reflect the brand’s emotive journey and also attract the right customer.
 This is a really BIG tip that forms part of learning how to create a logo that doesn’t suck.
 Let’s take a look at the three C’s:

 Everyone wants their branding to pop, but that doesn’t necessarily mean bright colours and bold tones.
 Bright colours can be used to reflect vibrance and fun, although can confuse the brand if that’s not the brand’s culture.
 Similarly, muted tones add a sense of sophistication, but can get lost when worked in conjunction with other elements.
 Remember, your logo may be used alongside others in a variety of marketing ventures and campaigns.
 Another thing to bear in mind is the psychology behind colour.
 Each colour evokes an emotive connection with your audience.
 Here’s a breakdown:

 - Pink: fun and flirty

 Do not confuse your audience.
 Although your logo can be figurative, imaginative and abstract, it’s important to make sure that your message comes across easily.
 First impressions count, and you have but seconds to create that.
 Therefore, if you’re going to create something symbolic and abstract, make sure it can be interpreted easily.
 Something you should also bear in mind is that your logo should be flexible and scalable.
 You never know which applications your logo will have to be suited for.
 So remember to work with a great designer who can create something for vertical, horizontal, full colour and black and white applications – particularly for trademark registrations.
 Essentially, it should impress even in a colourless version.